 INDUSTRY NEWSHalted Construction in Select Jurisdictions Guidance on the Essential Critical Infrastructure Workforce Mass Timber Headlines Discussion on Science Friday Radio Show Single-Family Built-to-Rent Sector Continues to Grow Milwaukee’s Ascent Timber Tower to Break Ground and Records WFPA Promotes Wood’s Economic and Environmental Benefits in Washington State LEVER Architecture Principal Urges California to Early Adopt 2021 IBC Provisions University of Toronto to Build 14-Story Glulam Tower New UW Health Science Building to Feature CLT

-INSIGHTS FROM THE COMPETITIONConcrete Masonry Takes Next Steps to Launch Checkoff Concrete Industry Expands Education Efforts
+INSIGHTS ON THE COMPETITIONConcrete Masonry Takes Next Steps to Launch Checkoff Concrete Industry Expands Education Efforts

 INDUSTRY RESOUCESVirginia Tech’s Monthly Housing Report